Global Fund for Women

 The Global Fund for Women is a non-profit foundation funding women's human rights initiatives.
 It was founded in 1987 by New Zealander Anne Firth Murray, and co-founded by Frances Kissling and Laura Lederer to fund women's initiatives around the world.
 It is headquartered in San Francisco, California.
 Since 1988, the foundation has awarded over $100 million in grants to over 4,000 organizations supporting progressive women's rights in over 170 countries.
 Ms. Magazine has called the Global Fund for Women "one of the leading global feminist funds."

 History

 The Global Fund for Women awarded the organization's first grants in 1988 to eight grantees totaling $31,000.

 In September 1996, Murray retired and was succeeded by Kavita N. Ramdas.
 Ramdas ended her 14-year tenure at the Global Fund in September 2010, and was succeeded by Musimbi Kanyoro in August 2011.

 In September 2005, the Global Fund for Women created the Legacy Fund, which is the largest endowment in the world dedicated exclusively to women's rights.
 It donates over $8.5 million annually to women-led organizations.

-Latanya Mapp Frett, who previously served as executive director of Planned Parenthood Global, was appointed president and CEO of the Global Fund for Women in June 2019.
+Latanya Mapp Frett, who previously served as executive director of Planned Parenthood Global, was appointed president and CEO of the Global Fund for Women in June 2019, a role she held through the end of 2023.